objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 used compilation time and caching time to search for a cached file.
 This is not the most reliable verification method, because caching time does not have to be equal to compilation time.
-We came to the conclusion that we need caching with a reliable verification method.
+We came to conclusion that we need caching with a reliable verification method.
 Furthermore, this verification method should refrain from reading the file content.

 The goal is to implement effective caching in EO.